violeta-haas/violeta-haas.github.io/_pages/research.md

 ## **Selected Work in Progress**

-**Mapping Queer Geographies: Measuring Segregation and Contact in Space using AI**
+**Signs of Belonging: Measuring Group Segregation and Contact in Space**

+**Same in all but Name?
+Parallel Institutions in Present-Day Democracies**

 **How Good Ancestors Make Good Citizens: Norm Legacies and the Activation of Pro-Social Behavior**
 -- with [Mirko Wegemann](https://mirko-wegemann.github.io) --